 Students should review the program website for any further steps or criteria that may be required by the program.

 Please refer to the graduate application process and deadlines for the program of interest by going here.

-A minimum CGPA of 3.0 should be maintained while in the graduate program.
+- A minimum CGPA of 3.0 is required while in the graduate program.

 - Students must complete at least two terms of full-time registration (or equivalent) in the graduate program.